jessica-woodgate/desk23/Documentation/6. Conclusion/Ethical Framework.md

 6. Reuse and improve - we tried to design our product with the aim that the code we were writing could be adapted, reused, and improved in future developments of the site.

-7. Do no harm - both in the process of design and development, as well as in the deployment and future use of our work
+7. Do no harm - both in the process of design and development, as well as in the deployment and future use of our work.

 8. Be collaborative – to fulfil this we made sure to include feedback from others external to the team.
 This included talking to other students in our cohort, having a focus group that we met with regularly to discuss design decisions, and getting ethical feedback from people outside of the realm of computer science.